1. She struggled to find her calling.

 From her first extended trip in 1904, when she visited her brother in Boston, Rankin was hooked on travel.
 In addition to setting foot in many U.S. states, often as part of her lobbying work, she regularly voyaged overseas, spending considerable time in such places as New Zealand, Russia, Ireland, Indonesia, South Africa and Turkey.
 After familiarizing herself with the nonviolent teachings of Mohandas Gandhi, whom she called “the greatest philosopher of our time,” India became a particularly favorite destination.
 She traveled there on seven separate occasions, once spending several weeks at Gandhi’s final ashram and another time securing an audience with India’s first prime minister, Jawaharlal Nehru.
 Though she never met Gandhi, one of Rankin’s biographers would later refer to him as the “first real hero of her life.”

 6. She actively protested against the Vietnam War.

 The onset of old age did little to slow down Rankin or to soften her pacifist beliefs.
 In 1968, when she was 87, she led some 5,000 women dressed in black, calling themselves the Jeannette Rankin Brigade, on a march to the U.S. Capitol, where they presented an anti-Vietnam War petition to House Speaker John McCormack.
 Rankin likewise wrote letters and gave speeches against the conflict, which she considered a “ruthless slaughter” caused by “stupid leaders” and a “military bureaucracy.”

-To date, 313 women have served in the U.S. Congress.
+To date, some 400 women have served in the U.S. Congress.
 Yet Rankin remains the only one to have represented Montana.
-Since gaining statehood in 1889, all 22 of Montana’s senators and 33 of its 34 representatives have been men, including current senators Steve Daines and Jon Tester and current representative Ryan Zinke.
+Since gaining statehood in 1889, all of Montana’s senators and all but one of its representatives have been men.